dvla/herodotus/README.md

 logger = DVLA::Herodotus.logger('<system-name>')
 ```

 You can also log out to a file.
-If you want all the logs in a single file, provide a string of the path to that output file and it will be logged to simultaneously with standard console logger
+If you want all the logs in a single file, provide a string of the path to that output file and it will be logged to simultaneously with standard console logger.

+**Note:** Log messages are stripped of colour codes before being saved to file.

 ```ruby
 logger = DVLA::Herodotus.logger('<system-name>', output_path: 'logs.txt')